gb8462/gb8462/README.md

 **𓆩⟡𓆪`Technoid(Developer/Gamer/Creator)`𓆩⟡𓆪**
-<p>A first-year BSIT student with a strong passion for tech, constantly learning and building my skills in programming, web development, software engineering, and ethical hacking.
+<p>A first-year BSIT student with a strong interest for tech, constantly learning and building my skills in programming, web development, software development, and ethical hacking.
 I enjoy creating projects, exploring cybersecurity, and diving into anything that challenges my creativity and problem-solving.
 In my free time, I love experimenting with new tools, making content, and just geeking out over anything tech-related.</p>

 </div>